-- All parents/guardians will enter the back parking lot through the gravel alley alongside the gymnasium, stop at the stop line, take a slight right turn and park their car in any available spot.
+- All parents/guardians will enter the back parking lot through the paved alley alongside the gymnasium, stop at the stop line, take a slight right turn and park their car in any available spot.

 - Teachers will dismiss individual students once their parent/guardian comes to get their child from the Safety Zone.

 - Alternatively, using caution, students in grades 6-8 may walk out to their parent/guardian’s car.
 5th-8th grade teachers must be notified by the student that they are leaving.

 - Two 8th grade crossing guards will be present in the parking lot to assist families.